Today is Corpus Christi in Trinidad and Tobago, a public holiday.

 20. When cool, drizzle icing over the top of each roll following the lines of the cut cross (if using).

 This post was first published June 7, 2007.
-It has been updated twice since.
+It has been updated once since.

 For more Caribbean recipes visit the Caribbean Cooking section of Veni Mangé – the Trinigourmet Amazon Bookstore! 🙂